miszalinski/working-with-me/README.md

 - **One-way doors** (hard to reverse): slow down, gather input, think harder

 Examples:
-- Two-way → UI tweaks, feature flags, internal tooling
+- Two-way - UI tweaks, feature flags, internal tooling
-- One-way → database schemas, public APIs, compliance or architectural foundations
+- One-way - database schemas, public APIs, compliance or architectural foundations

-> "Move fast" never means skipping quality — it means streamlining safety nets.
+> "Move fast" never means skipping quality - it means streamlining safety nets.
 > If process slows us down unnecessarily, we fix the process.

 **Decision ownership**
 - Default: The person closest to the problem.
 You have the context, you own the outcome, you decide.
-- I step in to *stress-test*, not to take over
+- I step in to stress-test, not to take over
 - I’ll override only for safety, compliance, or misalignment with company strategy
 - I ask _"why"_ a lot - it’s curiosity, not criticism